SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 By fixing, this is what I mean:

-* The lower end of the X and Y axis legs do not not overlap or touch the ninear block.
+* The lower end of the X and Y axis legs do not not overlap or touch the linear block.
 * The elbow of the X and Y legs do not extend much farther out or much in.
 * The elbow height matches the elbow height of the front legs of Z axis.
 * The back legs are positioned similar to [Rudmin's design](https://www.youtube.com/watch?v=6EtXycVGJg4).